wanglabhku/MSF-CPMP/README.md

 ### deep_learning

-Detailed information on all deep learning models, including data preprocessing, model construction, training, validation, testing, and result preservation
+* Detailed information on all deep learning models, including data preprocessing, model construction, training, validation, testing, and result preservation

 ### machine_learning

-Detailed information on all machine learning models, including data preprocessing, model construction, training, validation, testing, and result preservation
+* Detailed information on all machine learning models, including data preprocessing, model construction, training, validation, testing, and result preservation

 ## Distribution Description

-1.Install dependencies, including torch, sklearn, rdkit, and dgllife
+1.Install dependencies, including torch, sklearn, rdkit, and dgllife.

-2.Run data_deeplearning process. py and data_machinelearning process. py to obtain the data used for training
+2.Run data_deeplearning process. py and data_machinelearning process. py to obtain the data used for training.

-3.Run data_pretrofit. py to obtain preprocessed data, which can be directly used for network training, validation, and testing
+3.Run data_pretrofit. py to obtain preprocessed data, which can be directly used for network training, validation, and testing.

-4.Run model_comcat-py for training, validation, prediction, and result saving
+4.Run model_comcat-py for training, validation, prediction, and result saving.